The Stars of Our Racing Syndicates in Melbourne & Sydney

 $1,669,785 in prizemoney | $45,000 yearling

 The evergreen warrior has been one of the most consistent Stakes level performers over the last five years – and continues to get better and better!
 A maiden win at Group 2 level came as an eight-year-old in the Bobbie Lewis Stakes in 2018, while he is also a three-time Group 3 winner.
 Dothraki was agonizingly defeated at Group 1 level in the BTC Cup by Malaguerra in 2016, for what has been a sensational career on the racetrack.
 Another pre-Christmas-winning 2YO, Dothraki ran in the 2013 Golden Slipper and continues to race at the top level today, chasing more Group-race success in 2019.
-A winner of $1,148,685 in prizemoney, Dothraki has proven a money spinner since his $45,000 purchase in 2012.
+A winner of $1,463,135 in prizemoney, Dothraki has proven a money spinner since his $45,000 purchase in 2012.